DMould123/react-native-open-trivia-quiz/README.md

-# React Native Quiz App 🦁 👑
+# React Native Quiz App 📚📱

 ## Description 🌍

+The Quiz App is a mobile application built using React Native that allows users to take quizzes on various topics.
+It features multiple screens for navigation, including a home screen, about screen, contact screen, and screens for selecting quiz categories, difficulty levels, and taking quizzes.

 ## Objectives 🎯